pixiiidust/TeloMeshV2/README.md

 # TeloMesh

 TeloMesh is a user journey analysis pipeline that processes session and event data to build a directed graph of user flows.
-This tool provides an actionable overview that helps product managers and UX designers identify patterns, triage chokepoints, and prioritize optimization opportunities in user flows.
+This tool provides an actionable overview that helps product managers and UX designers identify UX patterns, triage chokepoints, and prioritize optimization opportunities in user flows.

 **[📖 View the complete setup guide](setup_guide.md)** for detailed installation and usage instructions.